luke9790/IRC/Readme.md

 Building an IRC server requires a fundamental understanding of networking concepts, particularly sockets and the TCP/IP protocol.

 **Sockets:**
+What is a Socket?
-A socket is an endpoint in a network communication.
-It's like a virtual phone line that connects your application (the IRC server) with the outside world (clients).
+In networking, a socket is an endpoint for sending or receiving data across a network.
+It's like a virtual phone line that connects two programs - in this case, your IRC server and its clients - over a network.

 TCP/IP: Your IRC server will use the TCP (Transmission Control Protocol) over IP (Internet Protocol).
 TCP ensures reliable, ordered delivery of a stream of bytes.
 Socket Types: In the context of an IRC server, we'll use TCP sockets, also known as stream sockets.